solar-ml/aws-emr-msk/proposed_solution.md

 Since we are connecting to MSK Serverless from EMR Serverless, we need to configure VPC access.
 We need to create VPC and at least two private subnets in different Availability Zones (AZs).
 According to the documentation, the subnets selected for EMR Serverless must be private subnets.
 The associated route tables for the subnets should not contain direct routes to the Internet.

-Currently EMR Serverless only includes Spark and Hive as pre-installed applications, unlike EMR EC2/EKS which includes massive selection of libraries.
-However, this issue is addressed by creating a custom docker image based on the existing `emr-serverless/spark/emr-6.9.0` and adding TensorFlow, NumPy, Pandas and PyWavelets to it.
+Currently EMR Serverless only includes Spark and Hive as pre-installed applications, unlike EMR on EC2/EKS which includes massive selection of libraries.
+However, this issue is addressed by creating a custom Docker image based on the existing `emr-serverless/spark/emr-6.9.0` and adding TensorFlow, NumPy, Pandas and PyWavelets to it.

 1. Create a Dockerfile with the following contents:
 ```